 Data input estimated retirement service for each active member on the average entry age of 35, with a minimum service of 1 year.
 For example, an age 47 member is assumed to have 12 years of service.
 Service is a component of benefit eligibility.
-Assumptions for retirement, disability, termination, and mortality are based on the most recent PEBB OPEB AVR.
-Assumed all employees are retirement eligible at age 55.
-Assumption that there was 100% retirement at the age of 70.
+Assumptions for rates of decrement (retirement, disability, termination, and mortality) are consistent with the most recent PEBB OPEB valuation.
+Based on average expected retirement age of approximately 65, applied active mortality rates for ages less than 65 and retiree mortality rates for ages 65+.
 Input further assumes that eligible spouse is the same age as the primary member.